ianfey/imdb-data-project2/Dimensional Modeling/Description.md

-Dimensional Modeling Description
 The IMDb data warehouse is structured using a star schema to support efficient analytical queries.
-This model separates quantitative metrics (stored in the fact table) from descriptive information (stored in dimension tables), allowing for scalable, flexible analysis.
+This model separates quantitative metrics (stored in the fact table) from descriptive information (stored in dimension tables), allowing for scalable and flexible analysis.

 At the center is the fact_movies table, which captures measurable data such as the number of user votes and average ratings for each movie.
 Each entry in the fact table is uniquely identified by a surrogate key and references several dimension tables through foreign keys.